philipdev/stateflow/README.md

 c.type = end
 c.action {
-	// can't use emit here, since there is no event mapping on end states. this.stateComplete('finish');
+	this.emit('finish');
 }
+// event mapping on end stated is used to map to flow exit event c.finish -> finish

 ```